wr1/b3_msh/design_brief.typ

 #set page(margin: 1in)
 #set text(font: "New Computer Modern", size: 12pt)

-= afmesh
+= b3_msh

+// author wr1 <8971152+wr1@users.noreply.github.com>

-afmesh is a python library for handling line meshes representing airfoils with internal structure (like shear webs)
+b3_msh is a python library for handling line meshes representing airfoils with internal structure (like shear webs)

 base of the airfoil is a xfoil style point list with x-y (and z) coordinates